AcademySoftwareFoundation/OpenColorIO/GOVERNANCE.md

 matters relating to the code base that affect multiple projects
 * Coordinating any marketing, events, or communications regarding the project

-Within the TSC are three elected leadership roles to be held by its members and voted on annually.
+Within the TSC are two elected leadership roles to be held by its members and voted on annually.
 Any TSC member can express interest in serving in a role, or nominate another member to serve.
 There are no term limits, and one person may hold multiple roles simultaneously.
 Should a TSC member resign from a leadership